 Utilise all the promotion tools available to you!
 Post links to your eBay site across social media organically and consider paid advertising on platforms like Facebook and Twitter to boost traffic to your eBay store.
 If you operate within a niche like phone sales, you can utilise organic promotion on Facebook via groups, and post your popular phone listings within groups on the latest phones (most groups have rules on selling, so make sure to read up on these before you start posting your products)

-Word of mouth is also a very powerful tool, even in 2019, for selling.
+Word of mouth is also a very powerful tool, even in 2020, for selling.
 Make sure you’re talking to people about your store, including your store name on business cards and leaflets and handing them out around your local community.
-Alongside this, don’t try to overcomplicate things too much, even the simplest things, like including your eBay store link in your email footer, can be effective in driving traffic to your platform.